ExploratoriumGPT/EXPLO-Robb-PWAI/README.md

 ### How do I get set up? ###

-* Each folder should have a launch.command file
+* Each folder should have a launch.command for mac and launch.bat for pc